Home

 Dear readers,

-The Pilgrims Teacher Trainer Journal will be pleased to promote and sponsor your products should youwish to do so with an advert or advertorial.
+The Pilgrims Teacher Trainer Journal remains free to access for everyone though I am sure you understand producing the journal to the highest standards involves significant resourceswill be pleased to promote and sponsor your products should you wish to do so with an advert or advertorial.
 You can find information on how to do so in this issue of the journal or contact phil.dexter@pilrimsttj.com directly.
 We are offering very competitive rates.

-In The Pilgrims Teacher Trainer Journal we continue our existing collaboration with the British Council Teacher Educator Network through the British Council teacher educator newsletter British Council Teacher Educator Newsletter February 2026 We also continue to collaborate with the MenTRnet network https://mentrnet.net/ as we give voice to teacher educators across the world.
+In The Pilgrims Teacher Trainer Journal, we continue our existing collaboration with the British Council Teacher Educator Network through the British Council teacher educator newsletter British Council Teacher Educator Newsletter May 2026.
+We also continue to collaborate with the MenTRnet network https://mentrnet.net/ as we give voice to teacher educators across the world.
 Please see also a link to the MenTRnet research website https://warwick.ac.uk/fac/soc/al/research/ Many of these voices are new, young (and more mature) teacher educators who may not have had access to publishing before.
+We continue to link with the Munich Teachers Association Newsletter Munich English Language Teachers Association Newsletter, the TESOL Spain Journal https://www.tesol-spain.org/en/news/9/the-tesol-spain-journal.html and MATSDA Materials Development Association https://www.matsda.org/

-We are now planning our teacher training courses in Segovia, Spain in July 2026.
-Our current information is available on the Pilgrims website https://www.pilgrims.co.uk/teacher-training-courses/pilgrims-in-segovia We would love to have you join us.
+We are now planning our teacher training courses in Segovia, Spain in the week of 13th July 2026.
+Our current information is available on the Pilgrims website https://www.pilgrims.co.uk/teacher-training-courses/pilgrims-in-segovia We are delighted to be able to welcome teachers from the Castilla y Leon regional education department.
+We still have places on the courses, and we would love to have you join us.
+Please do contact us especially if your school as access to Erasmus + funding.

 HOT NEWS:

-Pilgrims Teacher Training is organising an online conference on 10th and 11th October – information will be available soon and on our website https://www.pilgrims.co.uk/teacher-training-courses
+Pilgrims Teacher Training is organising an online conference on 10th and 11th October – information can be found in this issue and on our website https://www.pilgrims.co.uk/teacher-training-courses

 Phil: phil.dexter@pilgrimsttj.com